Andonome/aif/fey/snail_tamer.md

 SnailTamer has missed a turn-off in the maze of canyons, and can't remember which direction he's going.
 However, he's more concerned with the question of what kind of soup to make.

+>>>
+A voice in the distance sounds like it's practising Elvish vocabulary, and you recognize the word for 'parsnip'.
+Around the corner, SnailTamer appears, as naked as the Sun, then stops and stares, as if trying to recognize you.
+>>>

+> So, like.
+Guys?
+Yea, you guys.
+Okay then.
+So we don't make people do things here, no laws about fabrics over your body - you just walk about however you like, okay?

 > Potatoes are always great, but you can't eat potatoes all day.
 It's been ages since I had parsnip soup actually.
 But the parsnips are fresher...I don't want the potatoes to go bad.
 That would be a waste.

 SnailTamer continues meandering and mumbling until someone snaps him out of it.